MILE-IISc/ocr-web-app/Build.md

 ## 1. Build docker image

+Trigger build using `docker build` command
 ```
 $ docker build -t ocr-web-app .
 ```

-This will take some time to complete.
+This will take some time to complete, and you would see output as shown below:
 ```
 $ docker build -t ocr-web-app .
 Sending build context to Docker daemon  105.8MB